 There are hundreds of programming languages out there, each designed to fulfill a specific purpose.
 The programming languages used in marketing are different than those used in science or cybersecurity.
 And while there’s a need for specialized programming knowledge in almost every industry, it can be difficult to figure out what languages are used in each industry of the economy.

 In this guide, we are going to break down the top popular languages used in popular industries.
 The information we present should help you learn more about how coding languages are used, and what language(s) you should consider learning if you want to break into a career in tech in a specific industry.
-So, if you’re thinking about breaking into a career in tech, and have a certain industry in which you want to work in mind, this article’s for you!
+So, if you’re thinking about breaking into a career in tech, and have a certain industry in which you want to work in mind continue reading to see our programming languages list.

 Objective-C, developed at Apple in 1983, is a general-purpose, object-oriented, popular programming language to learn, which is used for a variety of applications around the world.
 While Objective-C is common in software development—especially mobile app development —engineers are known to use the language frequently.

 Objective-C has a Smalltalk style similar to C, which is another coding language often favored by engineers.
 Objective-C features increased flexibility, integration with a number of frameworks, and also a syntax that makes it easier for new programmers.